The Aviation Law Review: Denmark

 - it can be assumed that the defect that caused the damage did not exist at the time when the product was put into circulation;

-- that the product was neither manufactured or distributed by it in the course of its business;
+- the product was neither manufactured nor distributed by it in the course of its business;

-The manufacturer's liability under the Product Safety Act towards the injured or anyone subrogating into the injured's claim may not be limited or excluded by any agreements or provisions.
+The manufacturer's liability under the Product Safety Act towards the injured party or anyone subrogating into the injured party's claim may not be limited or excluded by any agreements or provisions.

 Under the principles on tort established through case law, manufacturers will be liable for damage to business goods if the damage was caused by the manufacturer's negligence.
 If the product in question is found to be defective, Danish courts will generally assume that this was because of negligence on the part of the manufacturer.